joshhornby/joshhornby.github.io/_posts/2015-10-12-lessons-learned-from-building-an-app-with-reactjs.markdown

 ## Why React?

 This is a very good question, after some failed experiments using [ember.js](http://emberjs.com/) React seemed the next logical choice.
-A major  plus point was the fact that we could render both the client and server in JavaScript, something which is kown as [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) JavaScript.
+A major  plus point was the fact that we could render both the client and server in JavaScript, something which is known as [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) JavaScript.

 ## Thinking dumb

-The biggest question we had when writing our React application was, *'what is the correct way to write compontents?'* The answer came from the fantastic [Dan Abramov](https://twitter.com/dan_abramov) and his article on [smart and dumb components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)
+The biggest question we had when writing our React application was, *'what is the correct way to write components?'* The answer came from the fantastic [Dan Abramov](https://twitter.com/dan_abramov) and his article on [smart and dumb components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)

-We then began a refactor and splitting most of our components into data fetching smart components and prop rendering dump components.
+We then began a refactor and splitting most of our components into data-fetching smart components and prop rendering dump components.
 This is where we found [AltContainer](http://alt.js.org/docs/components/altContainer/) extremely useful, a higher-order container component but also known as [the swiss army knife of the alt world](https://github.com/goatslacker/alt/blob/master/components/AltContainer.js).
-This allowed us to remove a lot of the alt.js boilerplate code and focus on writing simple, clean and maintainable JavaScript.
+This allowed us to remove a lot of the alt.js boilerplate code and focus on writing simple, clean, and maintainable JavaScript.

 ## Universal JS can be painful

-Due to the server side rendering aspect of Universal JS this can lead to a few headaches along the way, one of our biggest was when we wanted to use external libraries, for example using the React Highcharts package [we had issues](https://github.com/kirjs/react-highcharts/issues/12) with getting this package to work in a server side application.
-Although this isn't a reason not to build Universal JS apps its something to take on board, and be prepared for the odd hacky fix.
+Due to the server side rendering aspect of Universal JS this can lead to a few headaches along the way, one of our biggest was when we wanted to use external libraries.
+For example, using the React Highcharts package [we had issues](https://github.com/kirjs/react-highcharts/issues/12) with getting this package to work in a server side application.
+Although this isn't a reason not to build Universal JS apps, It's something to take on board and be prepared for the odd hacky fix.

 ## The Future